-The Secretariat is concerned of any protectionist measures undertaken and want to see more open economies in the world.
+The Secretariat is concerned with any protectionist measures undertaken and want to see more open economies in the world.
 They want to work with like-minded economies like the EU and the UK.
 The Secretariat noted the EU-ASEAN Business Council survey findings that said greater openness will help more business investment.

 The Secretariat is looking at platforms to discuss region to region FTAs.
-There are bilateral FTAs such as the EU-Singapore FTA, but the Secretariat wants to encourage region to region FTAs.
+There are bilateral FTAs such as the EU-Singapore FTA but the Secretariat wants to encourage region to region FTAs.
 It will take a long time but there is an opportunity.

 ASEAN has just passed the 52nd year mark, what does the Secretary-General hope for the next 50 years?
 A region that is inclusive, peaceful, sustainable with business growth and better education.

 On UK-ASEAN relations, the Secretariat would prefer a UK-ASEAN approach over a bilateral one as everyone can benefit but recognises this takes time.
 It is only logical that a UK-ASEAN FTA is explored as it is more beneficial for everyone.
-Once the UK has joined as a dialogue partner, they could then join RCEP.